awsdocs/amazon-s3-developer-guide/doc_source/acl-overview.md

 ### Mapping of ACL Permissions and Access Policy Permissions<a name="acl-access-policy-permission-mapping"></a>

-As shown in the preceding table, an ACL allows only a finite set of permissions, compared to the number of permissions you can set in an access policy \(see [Specifying Permissions in a Policy](using-with-s3-actions.md)\)\.
+As shown in the preceding table, an ACL allows only a finite set of permissions, compared to the number of permissions you can set in an access policy \(see [Amazon S3 Actions](using-with-s3-actions.md)\)\.
 Each of these permissions allows one or more Amazon S3 operations\.

 The following table shows how each ACL permission maps to the corresponding access policy permissions\.
-As you can see, access policy allows more permissions than ACL does\.
-You use ACL primarily to grant basic read/write permissions, similar to file system permissions\.
-For more information about when to use ACL, see [Guidelines for Using the Available Access Policy Options](access-policy-alternatives-guidelines.md)\.
+As you can see, access policy allows more permissions than an ACL does\.
+You use ACLs primarily to grant basic read/write permissions, similar to file system permissions\.
+For more information about when to use an ACL, see [Guidelines for Using the Available Access Policy Options](access-policy-alternatives-guidelines.md)\.

 | ACL permission | Corresponding access policy permissions when the ACL permission is granted on a bucket  | Corresponding access policy permissions when the ACL permission is granted on an object |